andreas0x41/coding-tutorial-obsidian/content/Python/1 General/6 Variable.md

 If the reference count (how many times it is pointed to by variables) of an object in memory gets down to zero it is no longer needed.
 Then Pythons automatic garbage collector will free up the storage so that it can be used for a different purpose.
 So using `del` or exiting the [[#Scope|scope]] of a variable will delete the reference.
 And as soon as there are no more references anywhere the object in memory will be deleted.

 # Naming Rules
 There are a few rules that all variable names must follow.
+The same rules apply to functions, classes, attributes and methods.
 1. **Start with a letter or an underscore**: A variable name must begin with a letter (a-z, A-Z) or an underscore `_`.
 2. **Can contain letters, numbers, and underscores**: A variable name can contain any amount of letters, numbers, and underscores, but no special characters or spaces.
 3. **Cannot be a reserved [[8 Keyword|keyword]]**: Avoid Python’s built-in keywords like `if`, `for`, `class`, `del`, ...